 Myocarditis or pericarditis

-These rare effects on the heart typically occur:
+The TGA reports that these rare effects on the heart typically occur:

 - within 1 to 5 days of vaccination

-- particularly after the second dose
+- predominantly after the second dose

 - more often in men aged under 40.